weaviate/weaviate-io/developers/weaviate/current/modules/custom-modules.md

    * Provides a service that can do model inference.
    * Implements an API that is in contract with A (not with Weaviate itself).

 Note that this is just one example, and variations are possible as long as both part 1 and 2 are present where 1 contains the connection to Weaviate in Go and 2 contains that inference model that part 1 uses.
-It would also be possible to amend for example the Weaviate `text2vec-transformers` module (part 1) to use the Huggingface API or some other third-party hosted inference service, instead of it's own container (now in part 2) that it brings.
+It would also be possible to amend, for example, the Weaviate `text2vec-transformers` module (part 1) to use the Huggingface API or some other third-party hosted inference service, instead of it's own container (now in part 2) that it brings.

 A module completely controls the communication with any container or service it depends on.
-So for example in the `text2vec-transformers` module, the API of the inference container is a REST API.
+So, for example, in the `text2vec-transformers` module, the API of the inference container is a REST API.
 But for the `text2vec-contextionary` module has a gRPC, rather than a REST API or another protocol.

 ## Module characteristics